cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

-Persistent data is written only into the CrypTool directory, into the Windows directory for temporary files (TEMP directory) or into the user specific part of the Windows registry (Details see chapter 3) (There are mo INI files used any more).
+Persistent data is written only into the CrypTool directory, into the Windows directory for temporary files (TEMP directory) or into the user specific part of the Windows registry (Details see chapter 3) (There are no INI files used any more). xxxxxxxxxxxxx

 Remark: Where the TEMP directory of Windows is, can be seen by entering %TEMP% in the Windows Explorer.
 The value can also be seen